JakeT23cool/TATH/README.md

 7. then click on the tab that says student - should be first

-8. copy and paste all the data from the 'cookie' variable
+8. copy all the data from the 'cookie' variable

 <img src="https://raw.githubusercontent.com/JakeT23cool/TATH/stablebranch/src/3.png">

-10. input the data into the cookies variable in the python source code
+10. paste the data into the cookies variable in the python source code

 <img src="https://raw.githubusercontent.com/JakeT23cool/TATH/stablebranch/src/4.png">